workshopdemos/doggos-gse/README.md

 ## Build the DOGGOS application

+*(Build the application can be done by either following the initial build steps just like following Hamburger Menu > Terminal > Run Build Task OR by following the Command Line Instructions below):*

 1. Click on the hamburger menu (three lines) icon at the top of the sidebar
 2. Select Terminal → New Terminal
 3. Make sure the command line starts with: ```developer@ws-<"a-long-number-here">:~/doggos-gse```